jeffkt95/PersonalFinancialTools/README.md

 ```

 # TODO
-* Start working on the GUI.
-Prototype it out.
-Particularly...
+* Implement the GUI
   * DONE Adding new spots for pots/envelopes.
 By default there will only be one
   * DONE Modifying totals based on user input
   * Add ability to remove spots for pots/envelopes.
 Just remove the bottom one.
 You have to remove it from the UI and the array/list.
   * Enable/disable OK button based on totals matching.
   * Fill pulldown options with envelopes/pots
+  * Do some green/red color coding based on whent the totals match and are ready to go.
 * Implement classes required for back-end code.
   * Envelopes.
 Parse the envelopes spreadsheet and store them.
 (I alreaady have code to do this.)
   * Pots.
 Parse the pots spreadsheet and store them.
 Will be very similar to the envelopes code I already implemented this.